Nextremer/minarai-client-sdk-js-socket.io/README.md

 ### methods
  * **send**: send message to minarai
    * arguments
-     * uttr: string: message to send
+     * uttr: string/object: message to send
+       * if you pass an object, sdk sends it as is to minarai.
      * options :
        * lang: string: language option. ex: 'ja-JP'
        * extra: any: you can pass extra info to minarai.